 At the end of the trip, the fare is calculated by Uber based on GPS data from the driver’s smartphone, taking into account time spent and distance covered.
 This is the recommended fare, although drivers can agree lower fares with passengers.

-Uber pays its drivers weekly – the fares they have earned less a ‘service fee’ for using the App, which is now 25% of the fare.
+Uber pays its drivers weekly – the fares they have earned minus a ‘service fee’ for using the App, which is now 25% of the fare.

 Uber’s position is that drivers are at liberty to accept tips from passengers, but the Tribunal were shown documents that “evidence their disapproval of drivers soliciting tips”.

-If passengers complain that they have been overcharged (e.g. following an inefficient route), Uber considers the complaint and whether to compensate the passenger.
-If there is no proper ground for holding the driver at fault, Uber bears the loss.
+If passengers complain that they’ve been overcharged (e.g. following an inefficient route), Uber considers the complaint and whether to compensate the passenger.
+If there’s no proper grounds for holding the driver at fault, Uber bears the loss.